AbWahab07/shopify-webpack-dev-workflow/README.md

 1. Download this repo and run `npm install`.
 2. Update the `<PASSWORD>`, `THEME_ID`, and `STORE_URL` in **config.yml** with your store details.
 3. If migrating an existing theme, upload assets and replace liquid files with your theme's code.
-4. Run `npm start` to run your first webpack build and start watching for file changes to be uploaded to Shopify.
+4. Run `npm start` to run your first Webpack build and start watching for file changes to be uploaded to Shopify.

+## Necessary Files
+- `style-bundle.liquid` and `script-bundle.liquid` will create dynamic asset names based on current layout and template.
+These have already been added to `theme.liquid`.
+If using Shopify Plus, add `style-bundle.liquid` in `<head>` and `script-bundle.liquid` before the closing `</body>` tag.
+- If using Shopify Plus, render these snippets in `checkout.liquid` by changing the snippet's layout variable to `checkout`. ie. `{% render 'style-bundle', layout: 'theme' %}`.